thybag/RPGCampaignManager/README.md

 ## Help out?

-If your interested in contributing to OSS, this project is super early days and based on a pretty standard PHP stack (Laravel, Leaflet etc.) so any help would be much appreciated.
-Please drop me a line on Github and I'm happy to point you in the right direction.
-I'm also open to direct PR's (Although theres a large risk of breaking changes / duplication of work given how early on everything is).
+If you are interested in contributing to OSS, this project is in its super early days and is based on a pretty standard PHP stack (Laravel, Leaflet etc.) so any help would be much appreciated.
+Please message me on Github and I'd be happy to point you in the right direction.
+I'm also open to direct PR's (Although there's a large risk of breaking changes / duplication of work given how early on everything is).

 In addition to dev work, if anyone has a nice map image they'd be happy to be used in screen shot of the tool in use, please get in touch.